BitInByte/.dotfiles/README.md

 keyboard => keyboard shortcuts => Mission Control => mission control => enable all switch to desktop options. accessibility => display => reduce motion on
+Desktop & Dock => Mission Control => Automatically arrange spaces based on most recent use => disable

 Then, in order to use raycast which is way faster than spotlight, we need to disable spotlight.
 To do so, we disable the follow settings:

 keyboard => keyboard shortcuts => spotlight => disable all options

+This config also uses sketchybar.
+In order for you to use it, you just only need to install sketchybar and automatically hide the native menu bar:

+desktop & dock => Menu Bar => Automatically hide and show applications
 ## External Dependencies

 ### Neovim